Aditya-Kshirsagar/Customer-Next-Purchase-Prediction/README.md

 ## Model deployment
+* I have deployed model by using flask.
-* For deploymet i have upload diffrent dictionary under name Deployment.
+* For deploymet i have upload diffrent zip file under name deployment.